-C. Innovation Fund.
-The Treasurer will adopt a separate policy to guide the implementation of an Economically Targeted Investment fund that is authorized to commit from time to time up to \$250 million in investment opportunities with significant operations in, or significant connections with North Carolina ("Innovation Fund").
-The primary objective of the Innovation Fund is to achieve a competitive risk-adjusted rate of return for the Private Equity Portfolio.
+- A. Corporate Governance.
+The Treasurer shall approve a separate policy addressing proxy voting, shareholders' resolutions, engagement with corporate leaders and regulatory agencies, and collaboration with other institutional investors to create long-term value for portfolio companies.
+IMD shall annually review such policy. - B. Innovation Fund.
+The Treasurer shall adopt a separate policy to guide the implementation of an Economically Targeted Investment fund that is authorized to commit from time to time up to \$250 million in investment opportunities with significant operations in, or significant connections with North Carolina ("Innovation Fund").
+The primary objective of the Innovation Fund is to achieve a competitive, risk- adjusted rate of return for the Private Equity Portfolio.
 The collateral objective of the Innovation Fund is to support the economic well-being of the state of North Carolina.